oliverfields/dun/README.md

 ## Task statuses

 Dun uses three status categories.
-Each category may have one or more user configurable statuses.
+Each category must have at least one, or more, statuses configured.
+The first status defined for each category is considered the default status.

 1. TODO statuses are considered in progress/need work
 2. BLOCK statuses indicate the task cannot proceed